alaudet/raspi-sump/README.md

 GET ME TO THE ACTION - QUICK INSTALL
 ====================================

-raspisump is still beta, use the --pre option
+raspisump is still beta, use the --pre option.
+This will also install RPi.GPIO if not present on the system.

     sudo pip install --pre raspisump

-* above command will install RPi.GPIO if not already installed

-* if you want to use charts install maplotlib and numpy
+If you want to use charts install maplotlib and numpy

     sudo apt-get install python-matplotlib

     sudo apt-get install python-numpy

-* Read the configuration docs copied during setup on your pi at the following location;
+Read the configuration docs copied during setup on your pi at the following location;

     /home/pi/raspi-sump/docs